 Planning a leaf-peeping trip to coincide perfectly with peak fall colors is a difficult task.
 If you go too early, you’ll see more green than orange and red.
 Too late?
 You might risk being greeted by a forest full of brown leaves.
 To help avoid these disappointing scenarios, SmokyMountains.com released its 2021 fall foliage prediction map for the continental United States.

-Even though Weather.com forecasts above-average temperatures throughout the U.S. this fall, it doesn’t appear that peak fall foliage will be delayed this year.
-To make sure your timing is right, use this online tool to help you schedule your autumn getaway whether you plan on seeing the sugar maples turn red in Tennessee or the aspens go for gold in Colorado.
+Even though Weather.com forecasts above-average temperatures from the upper Midwest to the central and northern Rockies this fall, it doesn’t appear that peak fall foliage will be delayed this year.
+To make sure your timing is right, use this online tool to help you schedule your fall road trip whether you plan on seeing the sugar maples turn red in Tennessee or the aspens go for gold in Colorado.

 “The predictive fall leaf map helps potential travelers, photographers, and leaf peepers determine the precise future date that the leaves will peak in each area of the continental United States,” data scientist Wes Melton said in a statement.